Do Papers Tell the Whole Story? A Benchmark and Framework for Uncovering Hidden Implementation Gaps in Bioinformatics: Benchmark Construction

 \subsection{Sentence-Code Pair Generation}

-After obtaining the sets of paper sentences and code functions, we construct sentence-code pairs as samples for the consistency detection task.

-For each paper sentence, we first retrieve the Top-10 most semantically relevant functions from the corresponding repository using cosine similarity, thereby narrowing the candidate space and reducing annotation effort.
+After obtaining the sets of paper sentences and code functions, we construct sentence–code pairs as samples for the consistency detection task.
+For each sentence, we first retrieve the top-10 most semantically similar functions from the corresponding project using cosine similarity.
+This step reduces the candidate space and lowers the cost of manual annotation.

-We then pair each sentence with its Top-1 candidate function and conduct manual verification by three domain experts (from bioinformatics, software engineering, and computer science).
-A pair is labeled as consistent only if all three experts unanimously agree that the function implements the functionality described in the sentence.
-To mitigate subjectivity in annotation, all other cases are discarded without labeling.
+Next, each sentence is paired with its top-1 candidate function and evaluated by three domain experts (from bioinformatics, software engineering, and computer science).
+A pair is labeled as consistent only if all three experts unanimously agree that the function correctly implements the functionality described in the sentence.
+All other cases are excluded from the labeled dataset to minimize noise introduced by subjective judgment.

-Through this process, we obtain a set of high-confidence positive samples, ensuring clear semantic correspondence between paper descriptions and code implementations while effectively avoiding noise from irrelevant combinations.
+This process yields a set of high-confidence positive samples, ensuring clear semantic correspondence between paper descriptions and code implementations while avoiding noise from irrelevant combinations.